Garados007/Graphix/README.md

 # Graphix
 A very simple grafic engine for windows.
-It take use of DirectX over SharpDX, .NET Framework and MaxLib Library.
+It take use of DirectX over SharpDX and the .NET Framework.

 ## Documentation